 How Do Drugs Hijack the Brain?

 In the past, people were skeptical about the idea that drugs alter your brain and thought of addiction as an unhealthy choice some people make.
-Many scientists and sufferers have argued the opposite for years, and recent advances in our understanding of how the brain works have proven that substance use disorders are not conscious decisions at all.
+Many people’s family members still hold this unfortunate view.
+Scientists and sufferers have argued the opposite for years, and recent advances in our understanding of how the brain works have proven that substance use disorders are not conscious decisions at all.

 Our reward centers are programmed in a certain way.
 For instance, we need to eat food to live, so a neurotransmitter is released when we eat to make us feel good and encourage us to repeat the behavior.
 The same is true of sex — procreation continues our species, so our brains provide an incentive to enjoy and repeat sexual activity.
 Put simply, when you do something good, the reward system entices you to repeat the action.
 This is a fundamental tenet of human existence.